Skip to content

 One of the limitations of working with LLMs is that of context, as they have a finite window with which they can respond to a user's ask.
 That is, there's only a certain amount of data that LLMs can reference in order to generate a response.
 To equate this to human terms, it can be thought of as working memory and it varies greatly depending on what model you're using.
 The context window is measured in tokens.

 When a user breaches the context window, the conversation ends and it cannot continue.
 This can be hugely inconvenient in the middle of a coding session and potentially time consuming to recover from.
-CodeCompanion has context awareness which means it can prevent this from happening by taking preventative action.
+CodeCompanion has context awareness which means it can prevent this from happening by taking preventative action and it does this in two ways:

 In the Chat Buffer